THE NAVIGATION TOOL TO HISTORICAL PAGES ON THIS WEB SITE ARE AT THE TOP OF THIS SCREEN SHOWN IN WHITE FONT ON A BURNT ORANGE BACKGROUND.

 In 1966 the women Longhorns also started intercollegiate competition under the Division of Recreational Sports in volleyball.

-In 1969, a schedule of national championships for women’s sports was announced that included gymnastics and track and field.
+In 1969 the AIAW (Association for Intercollegiate Athletics for Women) is formed.
+A schedule of national championships for women’s sports was announced that included gymnastics and track and field.
 Swimming, badminton, and volleyball followed in 1970 and in 1972, basketball was added.

 Page Elizabeth Bauerkemper in her 2013 report titled Beyond Sports: A Guidebook for Potential Collegiate Female Student -Athletes states that In 1972 there were only 32,000 women on college teams receiving 2% of the athletic budget.
 Title IX was about to change that percentage.